open-telemetry/opamp-spec/specification.md

 uniquely identify the Agent's own telemetry in the destination system to which the Agent sends its own telemetry.

+###### Language Instrumentation Agents

+Instrumentation agents use an OpenTelemetry SDK instance which includes a Resource that identifies the source of telemetry.
+These agents SHOULD simply copy all of the Resource attributes into the `identifying_attributes`.

+Additional attributes MAY be included to supplement the existing Resource if needed.

 ##### AgentDescription.non_identifying_attributes

+###### Standalone Agents

 Attributes that do not necessarily identify the Agent but help describe where it runs.